Home

 2. Swissquote

-Swissquote, ranking second, is the top Swiss platform for CFDs.
-As a local financial provider, Swissquote uniquely caters to Swiss investors' needs, specializing in Contracts for Difference (CFDs).
-It offers over 3 million products, including equities, ETFs, options, futures, and CFDs on 60 global exchanges.
+Swissquote holds the position as the leading Swiss platform for CFDs, specializing in Contracts for Difference (CFDs) to meet the specific needs of Swiss investors.
+It offers a vast array of over 3 million products including equities, ETFs, options, futures, and CFDs on 60 global exchanges.

-Swissquote's user-friendly interface suits both new and experienced traders, and it operates under the Swiss Financial Market Supervisory Authority (FINMA).
-Notably, Swissquote provides extensive educational resources for CFD trading and maintains competitive spreads and a transparent fee structure, making it a cost-effective choice for trading CFDs in Swiss Franc (CHF).
+The platform features a user-friendly interface that appeals to both novice and seasoned traders and is regulated by the Swiss Financial Market Supervisory Authority (FINMA).
+Swissquote also provides comprehensive educational resources for CFD trading and upholds a competitive spread and transparent fees, making it a favorable option for trading CFDs in Swiss Franc (CHF).

-• Fees: Swissquote operates on a tiered pricing model, with spreads starting from 1.3 pips.
+• Fees: Swissquote uses a tiered pricing structure with spreads starting at 1.3 pips.

-• Assets: 3 million+ equities, ETFs, options, futures, and CFDs on 60 global exchanges.
+• Assets: Over 3 million products such as equities, ETFs, options, futures, and CFDs across 60 global exchanges.

-• Regulation: Licensed by the Swiss Financial Market Supervisory Authority (FINMA).
+• Regulation: Regulated by the Swiss Financial Market Supervisory Authority (FINMA).

 • CHF Deposit Methods: Bank Transfer, Credit Cards, PostFinance E-Finance, and PostFinance Card.